-- (i) the presence of the majority of Statutory Auditors entered in the relevant register; - (ii) maintaining at least a share of one third of the members of the Board of Statutory Auditors, at the time of nomination and during the term in office, belonging to the less represented gender; - (iii) the balanced combination of different age groups within the Board of Statutory Auditors, in order to allow a balanced plurality of perspectives and experiences; - (iv) without prejudice to the adoption of appropriate training plans to ensure the technical skills of mayors are preserved over time, to pursue a balance between continuity and renewal control requirements, observe a balanced combination of varying seniority.
+(i) the presence of the majority of Statutory Auditors entered in the relevant register;

+(ii) maintaining at least a share of one third of the members of the Board of Statutory Auditors, at the time of nomination and during the term in office, belonging to the less represented gender;

+(iii) the balanced combination of different age groups within the Board of StatutoryAuditors, in order to allow a balanced plurality of perspectives and experiences;

+(iv) without prejudice to the adoption of appropriate training plans to ensure the technical skills of mayors are preserved over time, to pursue a balance between continuity and renewal control requirements, observe a balanced combination of varying seniority.

-The implementation of the policy shall take place in respect of the law and the ByLaws in nominating the Board of Auditors via the list voting mechanism.
+The implementation of the policy shall take place in respect of the law and the ByLaws in nominating the Board of Statutory Auditors via the list voting mechanism.

-The Board of Statutory Auditors verified the independence of its members following their nomination, and sent the results of those checks to the Board of Directors, which, on 24 April 2018, having taken note of the verifications carried out, ensured the livelihoods independence requirements according to Art.
+The Board of Statutory Auditors verified the independence of its members following their nomination, and sent the results of those checks to the Board of Directors, which, on (i) 24 April 2018, having taken note of the assessments carried out, ascertained the existence of the independence requirements according to Art.
 148 paragraph 3 of the TUF and Art.
-3 of the Code of Conduct for all Auditors.
-The outcome of the verifications was noticed through publication of a press release on 26 April 2018.
+3 of the Code of Conduct for all Statutory Auditors (the outcome of the checks was made known via a press release on 26 April 2018), (ii) on 10 May 2019, it reviewed the continued independence requirements of its members during the year, informing the Board of Directors of the outcome of these reviews on 10 May 2019.